josdejong/jsoneditor/docs/api.md

 - `{boolean} navigationBar`

   Adds navigation bar to the menu - the navigation bar visualize the current position on the tree structure as well as allows breadcrumbs navigation.
-False by default.
+True by default.
 Only applicable when `mode` is 'tree', 'form' or 'view'.

+- `{boolean} statusBar`

+  Adds status bar to the buttom of the editor - the status bar shows the cursor position (currently only for 'code' `mode`) and a count of the selected charcters.
+True by default.
+Only applicable when `mode` is 'code' or 'text'.

 ### Methods